Understanding Short-term Health Insurance

 Most of these states allow plans to be written for 364 days with as many a three renewal, effectively allowing for 36 months maximum duration.

 ♦ The system of renewal can be tricked.
 The insurer can issue a new policy and get around the renewal restrictions the HHS has in place.
 States that take these plans seriously are expected to put in place their own rules to prevent this.

-♦ Alex Azar, the secretary of Health and Human Services (HHS), talked up short-term plans as a great idea but then added, “These plans aren’t for everyone.”
+♦ Former secretary of Health and Human Services (HHS), Alex Azar, talked up short-term plans as a great idea but then added, “These plans aren’t for everyone.”